How to convert PDF to JPG using Python

 Summary

-This tutorial demonstrates how to convert PDF files to JPG images using Nutrient’s Python API.
-The guide walks through creating a free API account, obtaining API credentials, and implementing a simple Python script to handle document conversion.
-The implementation showcases how to use the API’s image conversion capabilities, which can be combined with other API tools for complex document processing workflows like merging, watermarking, and page manipulation before conversion.
+This tutorial shows how to convert PDFs to JPG images using Nutrient’s Python API.
+You’ll create a free account, get API credentials, and write a Python script to convert documents.
+The API also supports merging, watermarking, and page manipulation before conversion.

-In this post, you’ll learn how to convert PDF files to JPG images using Nutrient’s PDF-to-JPG Python API.
-With our API, you receive 200 credits with the free plan.
-Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-All you need to do is create a free account(opens in a new tab) to get access to your API key.
+Convert PDF files to JPG images using Nutrient’s PDF-to-JPG Python API.
+The free plan includes 200 credits.
+Different operations use different amounts of credits, so your document count will vary.
+Create a free account(opens in a new tab) to get your API key.

 Step 1 — Creating a free account on Nutrient